How much will be paid

 This item is for mechanically controlling bracken.
 This will restore or maintain high value natural habitats and their associated wildlife, protect archaeological features and help maintain or enhance the landscape’s character.

-Agreement holders will need to agree with Natural England a specification for the work.
+Agreement holders will need to agree with Natural England or, in woodland, the Forestry Commission, a specification for the work.

 Agreement holders will need to keep the following records and supply them on request:

 - any consents or permissions connected with the work